matrxx/AutonAI/README.md

   --> Try a better LLM to upgrade the overall AI framework of AutonAI

   --> Optimize it for the multiple agent tasks

+• And more

+--> Multi language support

+--> Tools integration (jobs focus optimized)

+--> Preview of the work done